Can you get a loan to pay taxes for your business? (Yes!) And is it a good idea? (Maybe.)

 Pay Your Taxes Using the Method That’s Right for You

-Using a loan to pay your taxes is possible and may be a viable tax strategy in some situations.
+Using a loan to pay taxes may be a viable tax strategy in some situations.
 However, restrictions by the SBA or your lender may limit your ability to use some loans for taxes, so you’ll need to check the specifics of your loan.

 If your lending conditions allow it, using a loan to pay for taxes may help you avoid late fees, interest and penalties.
-Whether this represents your best option depends on what other sources of financing you have available and how much you would end up paying in loan interest compared to what you’d pay for late taxes.
+Whether this represents your best option depends on what other sources of financing you have available and how much you would pay in loan interest compared to what you’d pay for late taxes.